1972 United States presidential election in Massachusetts: Analysis

 On the county map, McGovern carried 9 of the state's 14 counties, including the most heavily populated parts of the state.
 The state's capital and largest city, Boston, would prove to be a McGovern stronghold; voters in Suffolk County, where Boston is located, cast 66% of the vote for McGovern.
 Boston is one of the few areas in the country where McGovern actually outperformed Jimmy Carter’s performance four years later in 1976; while Carter won narrow popular and electoral victories nationally, he carried Suffolk County with only 61%.
 On the other hand, despite Nixon's loss in the state and though Ronald Reagan would carry the state twice, this election remains the last time Dukes County, which had never voted Democratic before Lyndon B. Johnson’s landslide in 1964, has voted Republican.

 The results in 1972 made Massachusetts the only state which Richard Nixon never carried in any of his three presidential campaigns, although it voted for Nixon when he was Dwight Eisenhower's running mate in 1952 and 1956.
 It voted for its native son John F. Kennedy when he defeated Nixon in 1960, and Hubert Humphrey when he lost to Nixon in 1968.
-This was also the first time in history that a Republican president was elected twice without ever carrying Massachusetts, a feat that has since been repeated twice, in 2004 and 2024.
-Nixon was the first president to win two terms without the state since Andrew Jackson in 1828 and 1832.
+This was also the first time in history that a Republican president was elected twice without ever carrying Massachusetts at least once, a feat that has since been repeated twice, in 2004 and 2024.
+Nixon was the first president to win two terms without carrying the state since Andrew Jackson in 1828 and 1832.
 As of 2024, this election marks only the second of three times (after 1852 and 1980) that Massachusetts has not voted for the same candidate as neighboring Rhode Island.

 "Don't blame me!
 I'm from Massachusetts"

 A car with an 'I'm From Massachusetts, Don't Blame Me' bumper sticker in 1974.

 After Nixon was re-elected, he would later resign only a year and a half into his second term due to his involvement in the Watergate scandal and the illegal activities he committed.
 After the Watergate scandal broke and Nixon resigned due to criminal activity, bumper stickers with the words "Don't blame me!
-I'm from Massachusetts" (and variants) became a symbol of the sentiment felt by Massachusetts residents, serving as a proverbial "I told you so" to the 49 states that supported Nixon's re-election.
+I'm from Massachusetts" (and variants such as "Massachusetts - We'd Rather Be Right") became a symbol of the sentiment felt by Massachusetts residents, serving as a proverbial "I told you so" to the 49 states that supported Nixon's re-election.